Soaking quinoa is the healthiest way to prepare quinoa, and it also tastes the best. Learn how to make soaked quinoa yourself in a few simple steps!

-I’ve enjoyed cooking quinoa for years, but I wasn’t a huge fan of the flavor.
+I’ve tried to cook quinoa for years, but I wasn’t a huge fan of the flavor.
 Even when I rinsed it, I felt like it still had a strong, slightly bitter flavor.

 Why Quinoa?